The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: Introduction

-We assess the efficacy of our approach on 4 domain-specific datasets, two each from legal and medical fields, namely including LEDGAR~\citep{tuggener2020ledgar}, Case Hold~\citep{zheng2021does}, MedNLI~\citep{romanov2018lessons}, and PubMedQA~\citep{jin2019pubmedqa}.
-Each dataset is represented by 64 randomly chosen instances.
-Interestingly, \textbf{C2F2} exhibits a +2.37\% performance improvement compared to full direct fine-tuning using FLAN-T5, while concurrently updating 2,352x fewer parameters.
-Moreover, it demonstrates a +13.98\% improvement over ChatGPT~\citep{chatgpt} leveraging ICL with demonstrations up to the maximum input length.
+In the \textit{few-shot learning} setting, where LMs must adapt to new tasks with a minimal number of instances, CoT-T5 (3B \& 11B) exhibits a +2.24\% and +2.37\% improvement on average compared to using Flan-T5 (3B \& 11B) as the base model on 4 different domain-specific tasks\footnote{We assess the efficacy of our approach on 4 domain-specific datasets, two each from legal and medical fields, namely including LEDGAR~\citep{tuggener2020ledgar}, Case Hold~\citep{zheng2021does}, MedNLI~\citep{romanov2018lessons}, and PubMedQA~\citep{jin2019pubmedqa}.
+Each dataset is represented by 64 randomly chosen instances.}.
+Moreover, it demonstrates +13.98\% and +8.11\% improvement over ChatGPT~\citep{chatgpt} and Claude~\citep{claude} that leverages ICL with demonstrations up to the maximum input length.

-The empirical results of \textbf{C2F2} suggest that a synergy between CoT fine-tuning and instruction tuning could potentially result in improvements of smaller models.
-Whereas previous work demonstrated that CoT prompting and CoT fine-tuning work effectively on reasoning tasks~\citep{wei2022chain,chung2022scaling}, our results indicate that it could also benefit smaller models in the context of zero-shot and few-shot learning.
-Especially in the context of zero-shot and few-shot learning, our analysis indicates that a simple recipe of extracting rich supervision from existing datasets (CoT rationale data) and inducing CoT abilities with CoT fine-tuning could further enhance existing LMs.
-Through \textsc{CoT Collection}, we hope to illustrate the potential of utilizing CoT rationales in improving task generalization and provide benefits to future research.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce \textsc{CoT Collection}, a new instruction dataset that includes 1.84 million rationales across 1,060 tasks that could be used for applying CoT fine-tuning to LMs. \item With \textsc{CoT Collection}, we fine-tune Flan-T5, denoted as CoT-T5, which shows a non-trivial boost in zero-shot and few-shot learning capabilities with CoT Prompting. \item For ablations, we show that CoT fine-tuning could improve the CoT capabilities of LMs in low-compute settings by using a subset of \textsc{CoT Collection} and training on (1) smaller number of tasks (T0 setting; 163 tasks) and (2) smaller amount of instances in 5 different languages (French, Japanese, Korean, Russian, Chinese; 80K instances). \end{itemize}